 The Disney parks are far from the center of Paris, but you can easily get there by the RER (Paris train network).
 Taking line A (red) is the last stop and is announced in all train stations; it will take you about 45 minutes from the center of Paris.

-The real problem is usually getting back, as after the parade you may want to stay for dinner in some restaurants outside the park and even if you don't, you will have to run to make sure the train doesn't close as trains don't run in the early morning in Paris.
+The real problem is usually getting back, as after the ride you may want to stay for dinner in some of the restaurants outside the park and, even if you don't, you will have to run so that the train doesn't close as trains don't run in the early morning in Paris.

-I recommend you book a book a private shuttle to and from Disneyland in advance: This will help you avoid the crowds when you leave the park.
+I recommend you book a private shuttle to and from Disneyland in advance.
+This will help you avoid last-minute rush and crowds when entering the park in the morning.

 Duration of the visit

 The parks open at 9:30 am.
-Disney Studios closes at 19:00 and the main park closes around 23:00 once the night ride is over.
+Disney Studios closes at 7:00 pm and the main park closes around 11:00 pm once the closing parade is over.
 To see both parks well you need a minimum of two days as there are many attractions to ride, many shows to see and many details to enjoy.

-It is not worth visiting rushing, but if you have no other choice, and you are only going to stay one day, choose one of the two parks to enjoy it better (although if you have the ticket for two parks you will be able to go from one to the other without any problem).
+It is not worth visiting in a hurry, but if you have no other choice and you are only going to stay one day, choose one of the two parks to enjoy it better (although if you have the ticket for two parks you will be able to go from one to the other without any problem).

 Save on meals